 Swallowing Disorders Center

-Cabell Huntington Hospital has a designated swallowing disorders center located on the fourth floor of the hospital.
-The center is staffed by five certified and licensed speech language pathologists who perform the most recent state-of-the-art diagnostic and therapeutic services.
+The Swallowing Disorders Center is staffed by five certified and licensed speech language pathologists who perform the most recent diagnostic and therapeutic services on patients from infancy through adulthood.
 Under the direction of otolaryngologist Scott Gibbs, MD, the center evaluates and treats patients with oropharyngeal dysphagia, which is defined as difficulty swallowing because of a problem in the mouth or throat.
-Dysphagia can occur as a result of head and neck cancer or from a neurological impairment including stroke, dementia, multiple sclerosis, Parkinson's Disease or closed head injury.
+Swallowing problems can occur as a result of nervous system disorders, certain cancers or cancer treatments, cleft lip or cleft palate or from a neurological impairment related to stroke, dementia, multiple sclerosis, Parkinson's Disease or a closed head injury.

 Diagnostic Evaluations

-Diagnostic evaluations include the traditional modified barium swallow (MBS) performed in Radiology by the speech language pathologist and a radiologist, and a dysphagia diagnostic exam called FEES (fiber-optic endoscopic evaluation of the swallow).
-Both tests may be performed on patients from infants to the seniors.
-FEES studies are performed in the center by a speech-language pathologist as directed by Dr. Gibbs.
-A small, flexible scope is placed into the nose and positioned at the back of the threat to watch the swallow from above.
+- A dysphagia diagnostic exam called FEES (fiber-optic endoscopic evaluation of the swallow) is performed in the center by a speech-language pathologist as directed by Dr. Gibbs.
+A small, flexible scope is placed into the nose and positioned at the back of the throat to watch the swallow from above.

 Treatments